ZiggyCreatures/FusionCache/docs/CoreMethods.md

 ## 🤔 Why no `Get<T>` ?
 You may be wondering why the quite common `Get<T>` method is missing.

-It is because its behaviour would correspond to FusionCache's `GetOrDefault<T>` method above, but with 2 problems:
+It is because its behavior would correspond to FusionCache's `GetOrDefault<T>` method above, but with 2 problems:

 1) the name is not explicit about what happens when no data is in the cache: will it return some default value?
 Will it throw an exception?
 Taking a hint from .NET's `Nullable<T>` type (like `Nullable<int>` or `int?`), it is better to be explicit, so the `GetOrDefault` name has been preferred